agb32/cosmadoc/docs/source/rocky9email.md

 The dataweb node is not yet available.

-The AMD GPU nodes are not yet available - we are awaiting driver updates.
+The AMD GPU nodes are not yet available - we are awaiting driver updates (this also means that the cosma chatbot will run slower than usual for now).

 You may receive spurious email over the next few weeks while we test things (e.g. quota alerts, etc).